Nelson's Logical Diagrams: Nelson's diagrams

 Nelson blamed many errors of philosophical reasoning on the fallacy of false dichotomy.
 In particular, pairs of contrary propositions, which can be both false but not both true, are often treated as contradictory, so neither both true or both false.
 Nelson used diagrams to depict this phenomenon, as in his reconstruction of Kant's defence of the synthetic a priori in Fig.~\ref{geometrie}.

-In the English edition, the translator and editor Fernando Leal adds arrowheads to clarify the direction of Nelson's inferences (Fig.~\ref{geometry}).
-Pairs of converging arrows are intended to be read as indicating arguments whose propositions are linked, thereby providing joint support for the target proposition.
+In the English edition of the 1921 G\"ottingen lectures, the translator and editor Fernando Leal adds arrowheads to clarify the direction of Nelson's inferences (Fig.~\ref{geometry}).
+Pairs of converging arrows are intended to be read as indicating arguments whose premisses are linked, thereby providing joint support for the target proposition.
 The starting positions of the two opposed parties are at upper left and right; at top is a shared presupposition that each relies on to derive conclusions at lower left and right, respectively.
 But Nelson (with Kant) urges rejection of this presupposition, leading to the bottom proposition, the conjunction of the ostensibly rival starting positions.

 Although the diagrams in Nelson's 1921 lectures are all example specific, Leal has proposed a reconstruction of their general form (Fig.~\ref{general}).
 If $P$ and $Q$ are known to be contraries, then $P$, $Q$, and $\neg(P\vee Q)$ are pairwise contrary and $\neg P$, $\neg Q$, and $P\vee Q$ pairwise subcontrary.
 Of course each proposition is contradictory to its negation.
-Hence, as I have observed elsewhere \cite[p.~458]{Aberdein17d}, the Nelson diagram in Fig.~\ref{general} is topologically equivalent to the JSB hexagon of opposition in Fig.~\ref{hexagon} (using Jean-Yves B\'eziau's now standard colour-coding of contraries, subcontraries, and contradictories: \citealp[p.~3]{Beziau12}).
+Hence, as I have observed elsewhere \cite[p.~458]{Aberdein17d}, the Nelson diagram in Fig.~\ref{general} is topologically equivalent to the JSB hexagon of opposition in Fig.~\ref{hexagon} (adding Jean-Yves B\'eziau's now standard colour-coding of contraries, subcontraries, and contradictories: \cite[p.~3]{Beziau12}).
 All that is required is to ``untwist'' the sides of the diagram and reverse the direction of Leal's arrows such that they now represent subalternation.
 In particular, applying this procedure to Fig.~\ref{geometry} yields B\'eziau's ``Kantian Hexagon'' (Fig.~\ref{Kantian}).